smalagon15/docker_jupyter_geometric/README.md

 # Docker Jupyter Geometric

 Hey all, Sam here, apologies for the following diatribe.
 I'm a full stack software engineer doing graduate work in mathematics.
 Specifically mathematical modeling.
 As a software engineer navigating the data science space, I have noticed that several of the approaches don't take advantage of current technologies and instead recreate the wheel.
-Namely the lack of database usage, structuring the project as an application instead of collection of scripts, not having a clear way to interact with the trained results, and not leveraging containerized environments.
+Namely the lack of database usage, structuring the project as a collection of scripts instead of as an application (api), not having a clear way to interact with the trained results, and not leveraging containerized environments.

 This is just a containerized implementation of data science development in jupyter notebook leveraging neo4j as a database.
 The jupyter tutorial that we are focusing on is a list of tutorials on geometric learning using pytorch.
 Please refer to [Pytorch geometric](https://github.com/rusty1s/pytorch_geometric) for further information.